 * * *

-So when I saw the look of terror on his face, I couldn’t help feeling instant terror myself.
-Hektor and I were up there by ourselves, a ship having carried off two of our teammates a few days earlier.
-We weren’t scheduled to be replaced for another two days, a ship with three astronauts shooting off from Kennedy at 0800 EST Friday morning.
+So when I turned on him, spitting curses, and saw the look of terror on his face, I couldn’t help feeling the same level of terror myself, instantly, without knowing yet what was going on.
+Hektor and I were up there by ourselves at that point, a ship having carried off two of our teammates a few days earlier.
+They weren’t scheduled to be replaced for another forty-eight, a ship with three astronauts shooting off from Kennedy at 0800 EST Friday morning.
 I thought the lack of bodies up here would have been a welcome respite, more space to move around.
 Judging by Hektor’s face though, this wasn’t the case.

 “What is it?”
-I asked, removing my headphones and hearing the beeping for the first time.
-Two faint tones, close together, barely audible over the cacophony of machinery.
+I asked, removing my headphones.
+The influx of noises was like water rushing into an empty room, the frantic beeping drawing my attention to the blinking red lights flashing on the intercom to my left.
+Accompanying the flashing red lights were two faint tones, close together, barely audible over the cacophony of machinery.

-I opened my mouth to respond but Hektor had already floated a 180 and made his way back to the control panel.
-So, I unstrapped myself from the wall, secured my laptop and IPod in storage and followed him.
+I opened my mouth to respond but Hektor had already done a 180 and pushed his way back to the control panel.
+I unstrapped myself from the wall and secured my laptop, following him.

 “What’s the readout?”
 I asked.